thorwhalen/graze/README.md

 # Q&A

-## What if I want a fresh copy of the data
+## What if I want a fresh copy of the data?

 Classic caching problem.
 You like the convenience of having a local copy, but then how do you keep in sync with the data source if it changes?